 Our series of Pembrokeshire coast walks begins in Amroth just across the road from the New Inn pub, where a stone pillar marks the start or end point, depending on which way you’re walking, of the Pembrokeshire Coast Path National Trail.

-The pillar is topped with a plaque of the Pembrokeshire Coast Path map and nearby a way-marker post with the National Trail’s famous acorn symbol, helpfully remind walkers of the distance ahead.
+The pillar is topped with a plaque of the Pembrokeshire Coast Path map and nearby a way-marker post with the National Trail’s famous acorn symbol, these helpfully remind walkers of the distance ahead.
 The end of the Pembrokeshire Coast path at St.Dogmael’s is just 186 miles away!

 So this walk is an easy going ‘there and back’ to Saundersfoot.
 It’s just over 3 miles on the Pembrokeshire Coast Path, so 6 miles with the return.